CodeYourFuture/JavaScript-Core-3-Homework/week-3/Homework/mandatory/2-exercises/exercise-1/exercise-1.md

 # Exercise

-- What is the syntax to destructure the object `personOne` in exercise-1.js?
+- What is the syntax to destructure the object `personOne` in exercise-1.js? it is {}
 - Update the argument of the function `introduceYourself` to use destructuring on the object that gets passed in.